Tech Job Trends: Towards The New Normal

 As you might have already heard, a crisis never brings us anything new: it just accelerates the existing trends.
 Let us take a look at the various job popularity trends across the last years.

 According to the World Economic Forum, advances in technology are changing the landscape of the job market.
 Whereas the demand for certain IT skills becomes higher and higher, there is also a number of job roles that are likely to vanish in the forthcoming years.
 This is mostly due to a massive increase in robotic, automated solutions that are more accurate, reliable, and (importantly) cheaper than a typical employee dealing with the same tasks.
+Many of these jobs have a degree requirement, but some are turning to hiring candidates without a degree to fill the gaps.

 In this article, we compare the demand associated with selected job positions throughout the last four years and look deeply into what happened in the second quarter of 2020.